 SOS Community Projects

-SOS Community Projects are those projects brought into the SOS network by community leaders seeking to build resources, power and healing for their people and to deepen our communal bonds.
-SOS Community Projects grows seed funding for these projects, along with resources, such as SOS Spaces, to launch grassroots throughout the South.
+SOS Community Projects are projects brought into the SOS network by community leaders seeking to build resources, power and healing for their people and to deepen our communal bonds.
+SOS Community Projects grows seed funding for these projects, along with resources, such as SOS Spaces, to launch grassroots organizing throughout the South.

 Sanctuary New Orleans Abolition Project